sayofthelor/flixel-screenshot-plugin/README.md

-ScreenShotPlugin.flashColor; // The color of the flash that appears when taking a screenshot ScreenShotPlugin.outlineColor; // The shot display outline's color that appears when taking a screenshot ScreenShotPlugin.screenshotFadeTime; // The flash fade-in duration ScreenShotPlugin.JPEGQuality; // If `saveFormat` is set to JPEG, this defines the quality of the JPEG files ScreenShotPlugin.sound; // Custom sound asset to play when the screenshot is taken (if null, no sound is played)
+ScreenShotPlugin.flashColor; // The color of the flash that appears when taking a screenshot ScreenShotPlugin.outlineColor; // The shot display outline's color that appears when taking a screenshot ScreenShotPlugin.screenshotFadeTime; // The flash fade-in duration ScreenShotPlugin.jpegQuality; // If `saveFormat` is set to JPEG, this defines the quality of the JPEG files ScreenShotPlugin.sound; // Custom sound asset to play when the screenshot is taken (if null, no sound is played)
 ```